 Giving Children With Bone Tumors the Best Chance at a Full Life

-Thanks to our membership in the Children’s Oncology Group (COG, a national cooperative research organization that develops and tests innovative surgical and medical treatments for pediatric and adolescent cancers) we provide kids with the most up-to-date treatments for pediatric bone tumors.
+Thanks to our membership in the Children’s Oncology Group (COG, a national cooperative research organization that develops and tests innovative surgical and medical treatments for pediatric and adolescent cancers) we provide families with the most up-to-date treatments for bone tumors in children.

 At Nemours Children’s Hospital, Orlando, we treat: